carnarez/astdocs/README.md

 argument, a **file** (*e.g.*, `Python` module) or a **directory** (in which it will recursively fish for all `*.py` files).
 Due to its [cleaner type hints](https://www.python.org/dev/peps/pep-0604/) `Python` v3.10 is required.

-This little DIY is fully [tested](https://github.com/carnarez/astdocs/actions/workflows/test.yaml) (100% coverage).
+This little stunt is fully [tested](https://github.com/carnarez/astdocs/actions/workflows/test.yaml) (100% coverage).

-See an example -documentation of this very script- of the `Markdown` output generated via this little stunt and rendered by the GitHub engine [here](/astdocs/README.md).
-It is also accessible [there](https://carnarez.github.io/astdocs/) for me to test the [not so] new [GitHub Pages](https://pages.github.com/) service.
+See an example -documentation of this very script- of the `Markdown` output generated via this little DIY and rendered by the GitHub engine [here](/astdocs/README.md).
+It is also accessible [there](https://carnarez.github.io/astdocs/) for me to test the [not so] new [GitHub Pages](https://pages.github.com/) service and some rendering processing.